juji-io/datalevin/README.md

 * 0.5.0 ~~Native networked server mode with access control.~~ [Done 2021/09/06]
 * 0.6.3 ~~As a search engine: full-text search across database.~~ [Done 2022/03/10]
 * 0.7.0 A new Datalog query engine with improved performance.
+* 0.8.0 As a product rule engine: implementing Rete/UL algorithm.
-* 0.8.0 Persisted transaction functions.
+* 0.9.0 Persisted transaction functions.
 * 1.0.0 First major release.
 * 1.1.0 Read-only replicas.
 * 1.2.0 Option to store data in compressed form.